opensearch-project/documentation-website/_observing-your-data/query-insights/top-n-queries.md

 # Top N queries

-Monitoring the top N queries using query insights allows you to gain real-time visibility into the queries with the greatest latency or resource consumption over a specified time period (for example, the last hour).
+Monitoring the top N queries using query insights allows you to gain real-time visibility into the queries with the highest latency or resource consumption in a specified time period (for example, the last hour).

 ## Configuring top N query monitoring